How to Become a Good SEO Expert

 Technical SEO

-Good technical SEO also includes:
+Good technical SEO also includes the following:

-On-Page SEO
+On-page SEO

 Link Building

-Link building is the process of building relationships and convincing web owners to link to your website.
-We can build via manual outreach, guest posting, business listing, press release, etc.
+Link building is the process of building relationships and convincing web owners to link to their websites.
+We can build via manual outreach, guest posting, business listings, press releases, etc. This is important because Google considers positive link juice signals based on authority and relevance, which every SEO strategy needs.

-Paid Search Campaign
+Paid Search Campaign Management (PPC) & Ad Writing

 Google Ads (formerly known as AdWords) uses text ads at the top of search results pages, and related websites based on what people are searching for—all of this happens in real time!

-Understanding Google Algorithms
+Understanding Current Google Algorithm Updates

-Google constantly updates its algorithms within a few months, which means we all need to stay up-to-date with the latest changes.
+Google constantly updates its algorithms within a few months, which means that we all need to stay up-to-date with the latest changes.

-You should know what factors are essential for getting a good score in Google’s algorithm (such as having high-quality content and backlinks) and how these factors affect your site’s overall performance on search results pages.
+You should know what factors are essential for getting a good score in Google’s algorithm (such as having high-quality content and backlinks) and how these factors affect your site’s overall performance on search results pages

 Google Panda